 The answer isn’t as altruistic as you might expect.
 Costco and other clubs charge a fee mainly to entice loyalty.
 If you pay a membership fee, you’ll want to get your money’s worth.
 That’s probably why you’re reading this article, isn’t it?
 Members who pay a fee will keep coming back — even if many other stores are closer and less chaotic.

 Another reason Costco charges a membership fee is to keep out the thieves.
 Members don’t steal stuff.
-According to Costco’s 2014 financial report, Costco sees very little of their inventory go missing.

 This is true of all subscription models.
 People get into a habit of paying and that brings in additional revenue.
 Habits are hard to break.